A True Story

 Let me make a confession: I have been putting too much sugar in my tea and occasionally waking up in the middle of the night to gobble on whatever meal was there for supper - the kind of behaviour Christians refer to as gluttony.

-It all started in my boyhood years in the early '90s when I vividly recall competing with my brothers (Joe, Bob, Paddy & Symo) on who would gormandize the most number of chapattis - my favourite meal which we cooked once in a week.
+Well, I have always had a proclivity for gluttony ever since I was a boy.
+In the the early '90s, I vividly recall competing with my brothers (Joe, Bob, Paddy & Symo) on who would gormandize the most number of chapattis - my favourite meal which we cooked once in a week.
 I still love chapattis especially when I take them with lentils stew.

 I used to envy Fr.
 Nyamiti's luxurious lifestyle at his residence in Catholic University of Eastern Africa (CUEA).
 Though we visited him purposely to listen and gain an appreciation of classical music, my best part of the visits were the self-service mid-morning tea and lunch we had at the residence.